 4. Another disease of the eye is called glaucoma: the pressure inside the eye is too high; it has nothing to do with blood pressure, can vary from one eye to another, and happen after 40 years to some patients.
 The mechanism is the following one: the liquid inside the eye is produced and must be eliminated; if the production raises, and or the elimination or filtration diminishes, the pressure will raise, because the eye is a solid organ, non-expandable.
 This can severely damage the eyesight and must be treated by special eyedrops, laser surgery, or conventional surgery.

 5. Diabetes: diabetic patients need to be followed carefully, as this illness can affect the retina and impair vision: some diabetics patients can present retinal hemorrhages, to treat by the laser, in order to stop or to reduce the loss of visual acuity.
 The eye can be checked once a year or more by a special exam, called fluoangiography to detect subclinical or clinical lesions, to be treated by the laser.

 6. Another cause of visual loss is macular degeneration.
 The macula is the centre of the vision on the retina, the point with the highest sensibility, useful to read, take a picture, aim at something, etc. With age, a decrease in macular performance can appear, because of vascular problems, hypertension, cholesterol level above normal, UV exposure, etc.

 Patients often complain about seeing distorted images, or seeing parts of words or text in reading.
-In some cases, a real central task exists, where the view is disturbed, fuzzy.
-This is what is called a central scotoma.
+In some cases, a real central dot exists, where the view is disturbed, fuzzy.
+This is called a central scotoma.
 Consultation is urgently needed: the character of the macular lesion or the type of macular degeneration (dry or wet) will be determined and treatment initiated.